* This chapter provides a description of the origins of the F-15, its primary technical features, and F-15 variants.

 The RTD pod was a conformal pack mounted on the aircraft's centerline and could be configured to carry a range of reconnaissance systems.
 The Air Force didn't bite on this concept, referred to as the "F-15(R) Peek Eagle", either.
 About a decade later, in 1995, an F-15D was fitted with an AN/ASD-10 Advanced Tactical Airborne Reconnaissance System (ATARS) pod as an experiment, but Air Force brass decided that the F-16 would be the service's ATARS platform instead.

-There has also been talk about using the Eagle in the "suppression of enemy air defenses (SEAD)" role, fitted with a "radar homing and warning system (RHAWS)" to detect hostile emitters and destroy them with the AGM-88 HARM missile.
-Various trials of F-15s fitted with pieces of SEAD gear were performed, but the brass also decided to use the F-16 as the service's HARM shooter.
+There was also talk about using the Eagle in the "suppression of enemy air defenses (SEAD)" role, fitted with a "radar homing and warning system (RHAWS)" to detect hostile emitters and destroy them with the AGM-88 HARM missile.
+Various trials of F-15s with a prominent undernose fairing and fitted with pieces of SEAD gear were performed, but the brass also decided to use the F-16 as the service's HARM shooter.

 The F-15 has been used in the "aggressor training" role, with the 65th Aggressor Training Squadron (65 AGRS) formed up in 2005 at Nellis AFB in Nevada.
 The 65 AGRS was assigned 24 F-15s, all painted in blue or tan disruptive camouflage patterns to emulate Russian aircraft, with the 65 AGRS collaborating with the 64 AGRS, also at Nellis, flying F-16s in the same color patterns.
 It appears there were no special modifications to these aircraft, other than the paint jobs, though they may have carried laser scoring devices.
 The 65 AGRS was disbanded in 2014 due to budget cuts, though the 64 AGRS remained in operation.